Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 2.0.3
+# Announcing C-Blosc2 2.0.4
 A fast, compressed and persistent binary data store library for C.

 ## What is new?

 The Blosc development team is happy to announce a new release of C-Blosc2.
-This is a maintenance release for improving performance of the BloscLZ codec, introducing a new `blosc2_vlmeta_delete()` function and some other small improvements and fixes.
+This is a maintenance release for fixing a recent issue with the BloscLZ codec, introducing a new `blosc2_rename_urlpath()` function and some other small improvements and fixes.

 C-Blosc2 should be backward compatible with C-Blosc, so you can start using